7 killed in Ukraine as Russia pounds rebel-claimed province - NewsBreak

 “The Russians have paid a high price, but the Luhansk region is not fully captured by the Russian army," Haidai said.
 “Some settlements have been overrun by each side several times already.”

-He accused Russian forces of scorched earth tactics, “burning down and destroying everything on their way."

-Up to 15,000 residents remain in Lysychansk and some 8,000 in the nearby city of Sievierodonetsk, which Russian and separatist fighters seized last month, Haidai said.
+He said up to 15,000 residents remain in Lysychansk and some 8,000 in the nearby city of Sievierodonetsk, which Russian and separatist fighters seized last month.

 Pro-Russian separatists have fought Ukrainian forces and controlled much of the Donbas for eight years.
 Before Russia invaded Ukraine on Feb.
 24, Putin recognized the independence of the two self-proclaimed separatist republics in the region.